KankuruSQL/KankuruImporter/README.md

 KankuruImporter is able to convert a REGSRVR file exported from SSMS to a T-SQL script.
-With this tool, you're able to import your SSMS topology in Kankuru
+With this tool, you can easily import your SSMS topology in Kankuru